-Uber has taken Australia by storm as a new way of earning additional income.
+Uber has taken Australia by storm as a great way to earn additional income.
 But there may be serious Uber tax problems ahead unless you do it right.

 Don’t worry: Just a bit of planning and organisation can help ensure you’re on-track for a friendly relationship with the ATO.